docker-archive/deploykit/docs/e2e/README.md

    + Manage groups -- covering the legacy and new specification formats.
    + Ingress -- loadbalancer routing traffic to the groups
+   + Enrollment -- we want to authorize nfs access for each new node spun up.
+   Remove  nfs authorization if node goes away.

 There are two groups: `miners` and `cattle` and 3 loadbalancers: